The Bonnefield Story

 while increasing long-term value

-In 2005, when trying to get an agricultural business back on its feet, the company’s owners realized the path to financial success was in restructuring the balance sheet.
+In 2005, when trying to get an agricultural business back on its feet, Bonnefield’s founders realized that the path to financial success was in restructuring the balance sheet.
 While the business’ income statement was reasonably healthy, cash flow was always dangerously tight due to an inefficient capital structure.
 If they could sell some of their land, and lease it back on a long-term basis, they could unlock their equity in land, and finance their business appropriately.
 They would re-invest in the operations and enjoy doing what they knew and loved most, which was running the business well.

 While they believed a sale-and-leaseback could effectively restructure their balance sheet, they could not find a company anywhere in Canada to provide lease financing.
 This challenge became the impetus for the launch of a new company that became known as Bonnefield.